dph01/dph01.ruhoh.com/pages/diy-lift-crud-an-alternative-to-crudify.md

 EventOps.create function to set the Event location member accordingly.

-However, without the location present a form field, and without the SHtml.hidden call in the EventOps.create, this location setting would be lost if the form submission failed and the create page was reloaded.
+However, without the location present a form field, and without the SHtml.hidden call in the EventOps.create, this location setting would be lost if the form is submitted.

 To finish this section with a brief run through of the rest of the create method, Line (4) uses a common pattern for binding the fields of a Mapper entity to a HTML form.